 At this point, taste the lentil salad and make sure it is well seasoned.
 There’s no need going forward if the lentils aren’t seasoned to your liking.
 Salt and pepper should do the trick.

 I cook my lentils, typically, in water with a chicken broth powder added.
-It’s a wonderful product I’ve talked about before, that I buy in 1 lb. packages online.
+It’s a wonderful I’ve talked about before, that I buy in 1 lb. packages online.
 The chicken flavor of the broth adds enough seasoning to the lentils so that for me, no more is required.
 It “rounds” out the lentil flavor nicely.
+And the powder is much less expensive than purchasing broth.

 Toss the salad gently, and then make the dressing.